bbmaster123/10SM/README.md

 <b>Native Windows 10 Start Menu/Fullscreen Start for Windows 11</b>

 Tested on build 22000.527 &amp; 22557 </br> </br>
 <i>*ExplorerPatcher has implemented the Windows 10 start menu as a feature in a recent update.
-I encourage both users and non users of 10SM to check it out here: https://github.com/valinet/ExplorerPatcher/</i>
+I encourage both users and non users of 10SM to check it out here: https://github.com/valinet/ExplorerPatcher </br>
+Please remember to remove 10SM before doing so to avoid any potential issues /</i>

 <i>*While this works right now, it may or may not continue to work in future versions of Windows 11